morganthomas/winning-arguments/winning-arguments.md

 For the same reason, conventional literal meaning and sentence meaning are not the same concept.

 Are explicit meaning and conventional literal meaning the same concept?
+I think so.
+As of yet I see no distinction.

 TODO